bryanlabs/go-bryanlabs-dev/content/resume/resume.md

 * Provided AWS Consulting to Toptal Developers.
 * Technical consultant for developing a new business proposal for a key Toptal client.
 * Tech Lead for Toptals AWS MSP and Devops Partnerships.

+**Contractor @Kion (formely cloudtamer):* October 2019 - March 2020

+* Automated IAM policies to align with NIST 800-53 standards like HIPAA, PCI, ISO…
+* Created CFT remediation to ensure all non whitelisted s3 buckets and objects remain private.
+* Created CFT remediation to ensure all non whitelisted RDS / Redshift clusters remain private.
+* Created CFT remediation to ensure EBS and RDS snapshots remain private.
+* Created CFT remediation to ensure users could only use the AWS API during office hours and from trusted locations.

 **DevOps Engineer @ Applied Insight** October 2016 - July 2020